telerik/kendo-ui-core/docs/controls/editors/datepicker/overview.md

 ## DateInput Integration

-You can use [DateInput]({% slug overview_kendoui_dateinput_widget %}) as the input element in a DatePicker widget.
+You can use the [DateInput]({% slug overview_kendoui_dateinput_widget %}) as the input element in a DatePicker widget.
 To achieve this behavior, enable the `dateInput` property of DatePicker.

 ###### Example